 You answer the phone to discover a prominent donor wants to donate a cherished heirloom that your University has no use for.
 A well-written gift acceptance policy can help both you and the donor end the phone conversation with a smile.
 This session will cover the basics of gift acceptance policies and how they can provide discipline and education for your organization as well as preserve donor relationships.

-Brenda Morris, Director of Advancement Services, Texas A&M University – Commerce
+Brenda Morris, Restricted Funds and Executive Events, Texas A&M University – Commerce

 “That Good Old Baylor (Pipe)Line:” Engagement Insights Fueling Prospect Discovery, Donor Acquisition